Atec: History

+Accurate Instrument Co. founding

 Atec was founded in 1953 as Accurate Instrument Co. and was officially incorporated in the state of Texas on July 13, 1956.
 Accurate Instrument Co. primarily manufactured instrumentation for the aviation industry.
 Some notable products included a standard day instrument (used to provide automated correlations to standard sea level atmospheric conditions), signal generators, frequency counters, oscillators, and pressure test sets.

+Company rebrand (1960s)

 In the 1960s, Accurate Instrument Co. was renamed Atec, Inc., in concert with a shift from custom instrumentation to aerospace and energy equipment, such as hush houses, jet engine test stands, spaceflight components, control systems, exploration surface equipment and wireline tools.
 Atec operates to ISO 9001, AS 9100D and ISO 14001 standards.

-Since its founding, Atec has made many notable acquisitions, including Lymco Electronics in 1976 (oil patch systems), Kestran in 1989 (energy service manufacturing), Celtech in 2013 (aeroengine test stands) with Space Corp. (aero support gear), Hager Machine & Tool in 2016 (energy & general machining), and Vital Link in 2017 (aerospace & industrial enclosures and fabrication).
-Locations in Oklahoma City, Singapore, Dubai and Istanbul also service international customers.
+Acquisitions

+Since its founding, Atec has made many notable acquisitions.
+The company acquired oil patch systems company, Lymco Electronics in 1976 and Kestran, the energy service manufacturing company in 1989.

+In 2013, Atec acquired Celtech, a manufacturer of jet and turboprop engine test stands, in addition to with Space Corp.
+In 2016, the company acquired Hager Machine & Tool, a machine shop specializing in precision components for Petroleum Industry, Hydraulic, Air Tool, and Heavy industry customers.
+A year later, Atec acquired Vital Link, a jet-engine testing firm.